-Universal Credit will replace certain benefits, but is being introduced in stages depending on eligibility and where a person lives.
+Universal Credit will replace certain benefits but is being introduced in stages depending on eligibility and where a person lives.
+It will be fully implemented by the end of 2024.

 Universal Credit is replacing:

 - Jobseeker's Allowance

 - Housing Benefit

 - Working Tax Credit

 - Child Tax Credit

 - Employment and Support Allowance

 - Income Support